last updated 19 Jan 2026

 Dirksen did not originally intend to support voting rights legislation so soon after supporting the Civil Rights Act of 1964, but he expressed willingness to accept "revolutionary" legislation after learning about the police violence against marchers in Selma on Bloody Sunday.

-- 1970 Nixon - The Environmental Protection Agency (EPA)
+Established the Environmental Protection Agency (EPA)

-1970 The Clean Air act
+1970 The Clean Air Act

-1972 The clean Water ACT
+1972 The Clean Water ACT (CWA)

 Start of emphasis on the wealthy:

-- 1981 Reagan's Economic Recovery Tax Act (ERTA) of 1981, slashed top income tax rates from 70% to 50%.
+- 1981 Reagan's (R CA) Economic Recovery Tax Act (ERTA) of 1981, slashed top income tax rates from 70% to 50%.

 and the Tax Reform Act of 1986, which further reduced the top rate to 28%